ising-model/ising-model-python/README.md

 - [x] Multiprocessing supported

 > [!Warning]
-> Experiments for a large scale 3D-lattice Ising model consumes *a lot of* energy and time.
+> Experiments for a large scale 3D-lattice Ising model consume *a lot of* energy and time.
 If you do not have a desktop, we strongly recommend you to steal a server from a compiler lab or a deep learning lab.

 ## Result